cloudmesh/cloudmesh-volume/README-source.md

     Add a key:value label to the disk
     Unable to change the name of a disk in Google Cloud

+    Required Parameters:
+        NAME (string): name of volume
+        key: name of tag
+        value: value of tag

     Required Parameters for API function:
       project: project ID for the project in which the volume is located